ThingLabsIo/ThingLabsIo.github.io/pages/tr22/cs/00-cs-labs.md

 <a class="radius button small" href="../cs/setup-azure-iot-hub/">Estimated time to complete: 20-minutes.
 Go to  'Setting Up Azure IoT Hub' ›</a>

 ## Sending Telemetry to the Cloud
-In this lab you will write a Node.js application that runs on a hub (your development machine) and collects data from a development board and sends it up to your Azure IoT Hub.
+In this lab you will write an application that collects data from your Windows IoT board and sends it up to your Azure IoT Hub.

 <a class="radius button small" href="../cs/sending-telemetry/">Estimated time to complete: 20-minutes.
 Go to  'Sending Telemetry to the Cloud' ›</a>